orisi/oracle/README.md

 Both ways are very easy, and will take you no more than 5 minutes.

-If you have docker installed alraedy you can go straight to [__Installing Orisi Docker Image__](https://github.com/orisi/zenoracles/blob/master/README.md#installing-orisi-docker-image)
+If you have docker installed already you can go straight to [__Installing Orisi Docker Image__](https://github.com/orisi/zenoracles/blob/master/README.md#installing-orisi-docker-image)

 ### Linux